EGA-archive/LocalEGA/docs/inbox.rst

 Central EGA contains a database of users, with IDs and passwords.

-We have developped an NSS+PAM solution to allow user authentication via either a password or an RSA key against the CentralEGA database itself.
-The user is chrooted into their home folder.
+We have developed an NSS+PAM solution to allow user authentication via either a password or an RSA key against the CentralEGA database itself.
+The user is chroot'ed into their home folder.

 The solution uses CentralEGA's user IDs but can also be extended to use Elixir IDs (of which we strip the @elixir-europe.org suffix).

 The procedure is as follows.
 The inbox is started without any created user.
-When a user wants log into the inbox (actually, only sftp uploads are allowed), the NSS module looks up the username in a local cache, and, if not found, queries the CentralEGA database.
-Upon return, we stores the user credentials in the local cache and create the user's home directory.
+When a user wants to log into the inbox (actually, only sftp uploads are allowed), the NSS module looks up the username in a local cache, and, if not found, queries the CentralEGA database.
+Upon return, we store the user credentials in the local cache and create the user's home directory.
 The user now gets logged in if the password or public key authentication succeeds.
 Upon subsequent login attempts, only the local cache is queried, until the user's credentials